 How often will my son perform?

-At the beginning level, he will perform once at the end of each semester for the Winter and Spring Recitals, plus one December lunchtime or Saturday morning concert.
-Beginning boys all have the option of joining the entire chorus in singing the National Anthem at a spring San Francisco Giants game.
-Intermediate-level boys have more performance opportunities – about three per semester, including the Giants game National Anthem.
+Each chorister will have at least three opportunities to perform each year.
+At the beginning level, boys will perform once at the end of each semester for the Winter and Spring recitals and join the entire chorus in singing the National Anthem at a spring San Francisco Giants game.
+Intermediate- and advanced-level choristers have additional performance opportunities.